 With more employers competing for a smaller talent pool, it has become increasingly competitive for businesses who want to hire great talent.
 In April 2019, the American unemployment rate was 3.6%, the lowest rate since 1969.
 According to the 2018 Recruiter Nation Survey by Jobvite, 74% of recruiters believe hiring will be more competitive in 2020.
 Let’s take a look at some of the biggest staffing challenges employers face, with five staffing trends that are helping to combat them.

-The Top 5 Staffing Challenges of 2020
+The Top 5 Challenges Facing Staffing in 2020

 1. Talent shortages

 According to the 2019 Global Recruitment Insights and Data (GRID) site by Bullhorn, the top challenge cited by recruiters is talent shortages, which 73% say is an issue.
 With much of the best talent already employed, recruiters must look beyond candidates who are actively applying for jobs and use cold outreach to find talented candidates who are already working.

 Professional networking site LinkedIn reports 87% of people are open to new job opportunities.
 It’s up to recruiters to proactively find the right fit for potential employees.